Skip to main content

 Intro

 The presence and occupancy virtual sensors enable you to understand how spaces in your building are used.
 These sensors have been made to understand long-term trends, not instant values.
 You can find this sensor at the bottom of the device page with other virtual sensors.
-The data is only shown when the opening hours for the building are enabled.

 Sensors in the dashboard